hirrolot/datatype99/README.md

 inline static <datatype99-name> <variant-name>(...) { /* ... */ }
 ```

  7. Now, when a sum type is generated, the derivation process takes place.
-Each deriver is invoked sequentially, from left to right, either with extra arguments supplied in `(<deriver-name>, (args...))` or without them, i.e.
+Each deriver is invoked sequentially, from left to right, either with extra arguments or without them, i.e.
     - `ML99_call(DATATYPE99_DERIVE_##<deriver-name>, v(<datatype-name>), variants...)` or
     - `ML99_call(DATATYPE99_DERIVE_##<deriver-name>, v(<datatype-name>), variants..., args...)`, where
        - `variants...` is a [list] of variants represented as two-place [tuples]: `(<variant-name>, types...)`, where
           - `types...` is a [list] of types of the corresponding variant.
+       - `args...` are extra deriver arguments supplied in `(<deriver-name>, (args...))`.

 [list]: https://metalang99.readthedocs.io/en/latest/list.html
 [tuples]: https://metalang99.readthedocs.io/en/latest/tuple.html